 SOCKs Home | 2012 | 2011 | 2008 | 2007 | 2006 | 2005 | 2004 | 2003 | 2002 | 2001

-Science Outreach Catalyst Kits, or SOCKs, contain exploratory physics and science activities specifically designed for SPS Chapters and collegiate physics departments to use in outreach presentations to local elementary, middle and high school students.
-The kits are created and assembled annually by the SPS national interns and national office staff.
+Science Outreach Catalyst Kits, or SOCKs, contain exploratory physics and science activities specifically designed for SPS chapters to use in outreach presentations to local elementary, middle and high school students.
+Each SOCK comes with an instruction manual and a classroom set of materials.
+SOCKs are created and assembled annually by the SPS national interns and national office staff.

-- SPS SOCK requests will be accepted via the new online application form, located at https://aipsps.fluidreview.com.
-You will need to create an account if you do not have one already.
+- SPS SOCK requests are accepted only through an online application form.
+You will need to create an SPS awards account if you do not have one already.

-- Click “Create a New Submission.”
+- After logging in, click “Create a New Submission.”
 Under the “Category” dropdown box, select “SPS SOCK Request” and complete the required forms.

 - Please note that you will be required to provide:

 - Contact information and SPS membership number for the student project leader.

 - A paragraph describing your chapter's interest in outreach and how you plan to use the SPS SOCK.